Student Organizations in the Scripps College of Communication

 The Scripps College of Communication's student organizations connect you with students who share your interests and with the industry you want to enter.
 They also provide you with opportunities to gain practical experience that will help you when it’s time to find an internship or begin your search for your first job after graduation.
 And because they send a representative to the Scripps College of Communication’s Council of Student Organizations, they also give you a voice in campus affairs and college policies.

-Previously ImPRessions, 1804 Communications is an entirely student-run public relations firm based in Athens, Ohio.
+Previously ImPRessions, 1804 Communication is an entirely student-run public relations firm based in Athens, Ohio.
 The firm operates as a subsidiary of the Hugh M. Culbertson chapter of the Public Relations Student Society of America (PRSSA) at Ohio University’s E.W.
 Scripps School of Journalism.
-1804 Communications is also a PRSSA Nationally Affiliated student-run firm through PRSSA National’s standards.
+1804 Communication is also a PRSSA nationally affiliated, student-run firm through PRSSA National’s standards.
 This year, we have merged with ThumbPrint, the advertising agency on campus to align with what is happening in the industry.
 This will improve the experience of our members and give them a breadth of opportunities that were not available to them before.

 ACRN Media is a media group on campus centered around an Internet 24/7 college-rock radio station.
 We produce audio and visual content, host talkcasts and specialty shows, DJ at events on and off campus, and write about all things media.

 The purpose of this organization is to help students pursuing a career in sports journalism to become better journalists.
 We do this through workshops, guest speakers and weekly meetings in order to help our members improve their craft and build connections within the sports journalism field.
 We also promote and support events that center on diversity and inclusion, as that continues to be a problem in sports journalism.